-The parties protected by a public payment bond are "all laborers, mechanics, and subcontractors and material suppliers, and all persons who supply such person or persons, or subcontractors."
+The parties protected by a public payment bond are "all laborers, mechanics, and subcontractors and material suppliers, and all persons who supply such person or persons, or subcontractors, with provisions and supplies."
 This provision is a bit obscure.
 The phrase "such person or persons" appears to refer to individual workers (laborers and mechanics).
-Persons who provide materials to subcontractors are protected by the bond, but persons who provide materials to material suppliers are not.10
+Persons who provide materials to subcontractors are protected by the bond, but persons who provide materials to material suppliers are not.
+9